tobias-walle/ai.nvim/README.md

 }
 ```

-Please setup the following environment variables, depending on which feature you want to use:
+Please set up the following environment variables, depending on which feature you want to use:

-- `OPENAI_API_KEY`: Api key for OpenAI if you want to use their models
+- `OPENAI_API_KEY`: API key for OpenAI if you want to use their models.
-- `ANTHROPIC_API_KEY`: Api key for Anthropic if you want to use their models
+- `ANTHROPIC_API_KEY`: API key for Anthropic if you want to use their models.
-- `PERPLEXITY_API_KEY`: Api key for Perplexity if you want to the @web tool
+- `PERPLEXITY_API_KEY`: API key for Perplexity if you want to use the @web tool.

 ## Development

 To run the tests:

+1. Make sure you have [just](https://github.com/casey/just) installed
-1. Download the required dependencies with `just prepare` (This includes [mini.test](https://github.com/echasnovski/mini.nvim/blob/main/TESTING.md))
+2. Download the required dependencies with `just prepare` (This includes [mini.test](https://github.com/echasnovski/mini.nvim/blob/main/TESTING.md))
-2. Run the tests with `just test` OR run the tests of a single file with `just test_file FILE`
+3. Run the tests with `just test` OR run the tests of a single file with `just test_file FILE`